SchokiCoder/book_modern_c/src/3_functions.md

 A function is a sequence of code that you can call at any moment.
 You can define a function that takes data and or returns data.
 Data taken by a function is called arguments or parameters.
 The parameters are only copies of the original data.
-You can give a function as many parameters as you like but a function can only return one value.
-To call a function, write it's name and put parentheses next to it.
+You can give a function as many parameters as you like, but a function can only return one value.
+To call a function write its name and put parentheses next to it.
 Within the parentheses of the function call are the values for the parameters.